Julie Measures

 DIY Glitter Potion Bottles

-I printed out some potion labels, the kids helped pick the names, and then used Mod Podge to attach the labels to the glass bottles.
+Print out some potion labels, (you can use these FREE labels), and then used Mod Podge to attach the labels to the glass bottles.

 >>>Grab the Free Labels to make your Potion Bottles <<<